-When you mow, you prevent seeds from generating and so your lawn, in turn, will spread through its rhizomes frantically trying to find a way to regenerate.
+you prevent seeds from generating.
+Your lawn, in turn, will spread through its rhizomes frantically trying to find a way to regenerate.
 On the other side, mowing can be harmful in some respects as it can make the grass vulnerable to disease, especially when your blades are dull or unbalanced.
 It can also be harmful to roots if done too often, in repeated patterns and if it's cut too short.

-The more blade surface the grass has, the more light it absorbs thus making for a good rate of metabolism.
+The more blade surface the grass has, the more light it absorbs.
+This will provide a good rate of metabolism.
 Pick a blade of grass and inspect it.
-As a rule of "green" thumb, cutting more than a third of the blade is too much.
-And yes, it depends on the type of grass you have as well as the time of year.
+Cutting more than a third of the blade is too much.
+This process will depend on the type of grass you grow as well as the time of year.
 Mowing too low to reduce the frequency of the job can be very harmful to the grass.
-It allows weeds to invade the lawn and causes the grass to be stressed making it more susceptible to diseases.
+It allows weeds to invade the lawn and causes the grass to be stressed.
+This makes it more susceptible to diseases.

-Mowing patterns should be rotated each time to prevent ruts in the soil, compaction of soil and the stress on grass roots.
-When you roll over the same spot week after week, season after season you are compacting the soil.
+should be rotated each time.
+This prevents a pressure in the soil.
+A compacted or pressured soil produces too much stress on grass roots.
+This occurs when you roll over the same spot week after week and season after season.
 This makes root growth difficult.
 It also makes water run off the top of the soil instead of sinking and absorbing into the root system.

-We like to go north and south on one cut.
+on one cut.
 Then east and west on the next.
-The following cut I'll go northeast to southwest, diagonally.
-Then northwest to southeast the next cut.
-Then the following cut from that I'll start the pattern again from north and south.
+Following these directions in additional cuts provides a healthy condition.
 After about a month of cuts you'll have established a beautiful plaid, textured look.